material-admin/doc-material-components/toggle-button-examples/Web-toggle/web-button-example.md

 ```

 ### Add a theme
-Both `mdc-button` and `mdc-icon-button` components work with themes (styles).
+Both `mdc-button` and `mdc-icon-button` work with themes (styles).
 Import a style into your `*.scss*` stylesheet to apply it to your website, including buttons or toggle icon buttons:

 **mdc-button**
 ```css